2014 State Policy Toolkit

 - Initiating timely referral to mental health and substance abuse resources available in the community.

 The Mental Health First Aid Act (S. 153/H.R.
-274) was introduced in the House by Congressman Ron Barber (D-AZ) and in the Senate by Senators Mark Begich (D-AK) and Kelly Ayotte (R-NH) with 9 bipartisan cosponsors.
-The National Council for Behavioral Health urges Members of Congress to cosponsor this important legislation.
+274) was introduced in the House by Congressman Ron Barber (D-AZ) and in the Senate by Senators Mark Begich (D-AK) and Kelly Ayotte (R-NH) with nine bipartisan cosponsors.

 - View the text of S. 153 and H.R.
 274